 Write naturally

-However, Google and co. are now much cleverer and can better understand intention and context.
-While keywords are still useful to include, they should be incorporated naturally.
+However, Google – and other search engines – are now much cleverer and can better understand intention and context.
+While it’s still useful to include keywords, they should be incorporated naturally.
 If your text reads as if a robot has written it, then it won’t do well with either search engines or real users.

 If you can’t find a way to incorporate a keyword naturally, then find another way of writing about the same subject.